stonebig/baresql/README.md

  * 0.2 : add "range(10)" iterable object support
  * 0.3 : includes a basic CTE
  * 0.3.2 : support comments in the SQL
+ * 0.4 : rewrite with token
- * 0.4 dev : experiment with Travis-CI
+ * 0.5 dev : experiment with Travis-CI
- * 0.5 futur : have another sql motor working in python3 + windows
+ * 0.6 futur : have another sql motor working in python3 + windows